novasmedley/deepRadiogenomics/README.md

 # Radiogenomic neural networks
-`deepRadiogenomics` contains the source code to analyses in the paper entitled "Radiogenomic mapping with neural networks in glioblastoma patients."
+`deepRadiogenomics` contains the source code to analyses in the paper entitled [TBA].

 - [repo contents](###repo-contents)
 - [data](###data)